-Tiberias does not appear a glamorous and exciting tourist center, although the potential certainly exists.
-Nevertheless, despite its somewhat drab appearance, there are many interesting things to do and see in and around the city.
-It also has many quality hotels, there are nice beaches around Lake Kinneret, and it can be an excellent base for exploring the Galilee and Golan Heights.
+Tiberias is not a glamorous and exciting tourist center, although it does have the potential.
+Despite its somewhat drab appearance, however, there are many interesting things to do and see in and around the city.
+It also has many quality hotels, there are great beaches around Lake Kinneret and it is an excellent base for exploring the Galilee and Golan Heights.

-After the death of Herod the Great, the Romans gave control of the Galilee to his son Herod Antipas, who in 20 CE founded the new city of Tiberias, named after his friend and patron the Roman emperor Tiberius.
-Herod Antipas intended that his new city would be the capital of the Galilee and a rival to the Jewish center of Tzipori.
+After the death of Herod the Great, the Romans gave control of the Galilee to his son Herod Antipas.
+In 20 CE, this ruler founded a new city that he called Tiberias after his friend and patron the Roman emperor Tiberius.
+Herod planned for this city to be the capital of the Galilee and a rival to the Jewish center of Tzipori.
+It was built in a typical Roman form that included running water, a bathhouse and theater.
+Ruins of this city can be seen in an archeological area but are not well laid out for viewing.
+However, the nearly intact theater is impressive and is definitely worth visiting.

+Josephus Flavius fortified Tiberias during the Great Revolt against the Romans.
+However, its inhabitants surrendered and the city was spared destruction.
 In 614 CE there was a Jewish revolt against the Byzantine empire in support of Persian invaders.
-However, the Byzantines eventually returned to Tiberias after the Persian occupation was defeated.
+The Byzantines eventually returned to Tiberias after the Persians were defeated.
 A year later there was a wide-scale massacre of Jews, leading temporarily to the end of Jewish life in the Galilee.

-Jewish scholarship again flourished in Tiberius from the beginning of the 8th century to the end of the 10th century.
-Tiberias became the main center for Jewish scribes and scholars, called the Masoretes, and they standardized the pronunciation and cantillation of the Bible.
+Jewish scholarship again flourished in Tiberias from the beginning of the 8th century to the end of the 10th century.
+Tiberias became the main center for Jewish scribes and scholars who were called the Masoretes and they standardized the pronunciation and cantillation of the Bible.

-Tiberias became a Crusader center after the capture of Jerusalem during the First Crusade and functioned as the capital of their principality of Galilee.
-A small Jewish community resided here during this time.
+Tiberias became a Crusader center after the capture of Jerusalem during the First Crusade and it functioned as the capital of their principality of Galilee.
+A small Jewish community resided here at this time.
 The end of the Kingdom of Jerusalem came about almost a hundred years later when Saladin besieged Tiberias.
-The Crusaders fell for the bait and left their stronghold of Tzipori in an attempt to relieve the siege.
-This left the entire Crusader army exposed in an unfortified position, exactly as Saladin had intended, and they were defeated at the Battle of Hattin about 10 Km outside Tiberias (see the hike on Karnei Hittim).
+The Crusaders fell for the bait and left their stronghold of Tzipori in an attempt to relieve this siege.
+This left the entire Crusader army exposed in an unfortified position, exactly as Saladin had intended, and they were defeated at the Battle of Hattin about 10 Km outside Tiberias (see the hike on Karnei Hittim on page xxx).
 This defeat led to the end of the Crusader Kingdom of Jerusalem and the reestablishment of Muslim rule throughout the former Christian kingdom.

-During the subsequent Islamic Ayyubid and Mamluke periods the population of the city diminished and by the 14th and 15th centuries much it was in ruins.
-Hence, when Donna Gracia and her nephew Joseph Nasi offered Sulumein the Magnificent, the sultan of the newly established Ottoman empire, to rebuild the city at their own expense plus compensation to the government he readily accepted their offer.
-However, the project fizzled after the death of Dona Gracia.
+During the subsequent Islamic Ayyubid and Mamluke periods the population of the city diminished and by the 14th and 15th centuries much of Tiberias was in ruins.
+Hence, when Donna Gracia and her nephew Joseph Nasi proposed to Sulumein the Magnificent, the sultan of the newly established Ottoman empire, that they would rebuild the city at their own expense, plus provide compensation to the government, he readily accepted their offer.
+This can be regarded as the first Zionist project in Israel.
+However, the venture fizzled after the death of Dona Gracia due to lack of funds.

-By the early 1700s there was a weakening of central Ottoman authority, and a Bedouin sheik, Zahir-al-Umar (also spelt Daher al-Omar), rebelled against the Ottomans and took control of the Galilee.
+By the early 1700s there was a weakening of central Ottoman authority, and a Bedouin sheik, Zahir al-Umar (also known as Daher al-Omar), rebelled against the Ottomans and took control of the Galilee.
 He also fortified Tiberias against a Turkish attack.
-Much of this fortification can still be seen.
+Much of his fortifications can still be seen.

-On hearing that the aged Rabbi Chaim Abulafia, the Chief Rabbi of Izmir in Turkey, intended leaving for Israel, Zahir al-Umar invited Rabbi Abulafia to Tiberias to rebuilt the Jewish community.
-The rabbi accepted the invitation and came with his family and ten students.
-They settled within the walls of the city in what is known as the Court of Jews.
-This was adjacent to the waterfront and was protected by an inner wall with a gate.
+On hearing that the aged Rabbi Chaim Abulafia, the Chief Rabbi of Izmir in Turkey, intended leaving for Israel, Zahir al-Umar invited Rabbi Abulafia to come to Tiberias to rebuilt the Jewish community.
+The rabbi accepted and came with his family and ten students.
+They settled within the walls of the city in what is still known as the Court of Jews.
+It is adjacent to the waterfront and was protected by an inner wall with a gate.
 This was the beginning of the rebuilding of Jewish life in Tiberias.
-Polish Jews settled here in 1780, and a further influx of rabbis in the 18th and 19th centuries, including Hassidim, established Tiberias as one of the holy cities of Palestine and a center of Jewish learning.
+Polish Jews settled here in 1780, and an influx of rabbis in the 18th and 19th centuries, including Hassidim, established Tiberias as one of the holy cities of Palestine and a center of Jewish learning.

 Sites to visit in downtown Tiberias